John Rhys-Davies

-John Rhys-Davies (born 5 May 1944) is a Welsh actor known for portraying Sallah in the Indiana Jones franchise and Gimli in The Lord of the Rings trilogy.
-He has also received three Screen Actors Guild Award nominations with one win, and a Primetime Emmy Award nomination.
+John Rhys-Davies (born 5 May 1944) is a Welsh actor known for portraying Gimli in The Lord of the Rings trilogy and Sallah in the Indiana Jones franchise.
+He has received three Screen Actors Guild Award nominations, with one win, and a Primetime Emmy Award nomination.

-Rhys-Davies is also known for his performances in the films Victor/Victoria (1982), The Living Daylights (1987), The Princess Diaries 2: Royal Engagement (2004), and Aquaman (2018).
-He is also known for his extensive voice work including in Aladdin and the King of Thieves (1996), The Jungle Book 2 (2003), Gargoyles (1995-1996), and SpongeBob SquarePants (2000-2002).
-He portrayed Hades in Justice League (2002).
+Rhys-Davies is also known for his performances in the films Sahara (1983), The Living Daylights (1987), Glory Daze (1995), The Medallion (2003) and One Night with the King (2006).
+He is also known for his extensive voice work including Cats Don't Dance (1997), Sinbad: Beyond the Veil of Mists (2000), SpongeBob SquarePants (2000–2002), and TripTank (2015–2016).

-He also gained acclaim for his television roles as Macro in I, Claudius (1976), Vasco Rodrigues in Shōgun (1980), and Michael Malone in The Untouchables (1993) From 1995 to 1997 he portrayed Professor Maximillian Arturo in Sliders.
+Rhys-Davies also gained acclaim for his television roles as Macro in I, Claudius (1976), Vasco Rodrigues in Shōgun (1980), and Michael Malone in The Untouchables (1993).
+From 1995 to 1997, he portrayed Professor Maximillian Arturo in Sliders.

 Early life

 John Rhys-Davies was born in Salisbury on 5 May 1944, the son of Welsh parents.
 His mother, Phyllis Jones, was a nurse, while his father, Rhys Davies, was a mechanical engineer and colonial officer.

-Due to his father's work as a colonial police officer, he was raised in Tanganyika (today part of Tanzania) before his family moved to the Welsh town of Ammanford.
+Due to his father's work as a colonial police officer, Rhys-Davies was raised in Tanganyika (today part of Tanzania) before his family moved to the Welsh town of Ammanford.
 While in Tanganyika, his family lived in places such as Dar es Salaam, Kongwa, Moshi, and Mwanza.
-He was educated at independent Truro School in Cornwall and then at the University of East Anglia, where he was one of the first 105 students admitted and became a co-founder of its drama club.
-After a stint teaching at a secondary school in Watton, Norfolk, he won a place at the Royal Academy of Dramatic Art in London.
+Rhys-Davies was educated at independent Truro School in Cornwall and then at the University of East Anglia, where he was one of the first 105 students admitted and became a co-founder of its drama club.
+After a stint teaching at a secondary school in Watton, Norfolk, Rhys-Davies won a place at the Royal Academy of Dramatic Art in London.